 - Select the tab "I am a business".

 - In Option 2 "Search by service and material", choose "Asbestos testing" and your location.

 Why test for asbestos

 Asbestos testing is relatively inexpensive and can save you money at the Landfill.
-Each test costs between $25 to $100, depending on how soon you want the results.
 If the laboratory finds that your material does not contain asbestos, you have proof that you can dispose of the material as garbage.
 The rate for garbage disposal is significantly cheaper than the rate for asbestos burial.

 Certificate of analysis